from Storage Snapshots

 Don’t be stuck with once-a-day backups for I/O intensive workloads—make backups and replicas as often as every 15 minutes!

 Storage snapshots can be taken frequently with minimal impact to the production environment, but this can’t be your only backup solution.
-What if storage itself goes down, or gets corrupted?
-Even with storage-based replication, you need to take your data out of the single fault domain.
+What if storage itself goes down or gets corrupted?
+Even with storage-based replication, you need to take your data out of the single-fault domain.
 This is why many customers prefer to also make true backups stored on different storage.

 As a result, VMs run off snapshots for the shortest possible time, while jobs obtain data from VM snapshot files preserved in the storage snapshot.
-Because of this, VM snapshots do not get a chance to grow large and can be committed very quickly without overloading production storage with extended merge procedure, as is the case with classic techniques for backing up from VM snapshots.
+Because of this, VM snapshots do not get a chance to grow and can be committed very quickly without overloading production storage with extended merge procedures, as is the case with classic techniques for backing up from VM snapshots.